5 Tips to Prepare Your Cedar City Home for Sale

 I know how much some of you love your artsy colors and fun contrasts.
 Not everyone does and you can't always bank on someone sharing your artistic taste.
 If you are going to paint, use neutral colors that calm.
 A fresh coat of paint can do wonders for your home and buyers tend to get a feeling of euphoria over a fresh coat of paint (no, it is not the fumes).
 It is not always necessary to paint, but it can make a difference in the homes sale price.
 Again, consider return on investment.
 There are buyers who love a good fixer-upper.

-Flooring can be very expensive, but it is also one of the first things buyers see when they enter a room.
+Flooring options are many and can be expensive, but it is also one of the first things buyers see when they enter a room.
 If a good cleaning isn't going to cut it, we need to talk about replacing flooring or offering a carpet allowance (some buyers prefer this so they can select their own).

 5. Spruce up curb appeal